New Year’s Day Ranks Among Deadliest Days on U.S. Roadways

 Sobering Drunk Driving Facts

-- In 2017, 10,874 people were killed in preventable, drunk driving crashes.
-In fact, on average, more than 10,000 people died each year from 2013 to 2017 in drunk-driving crashes.
+- In 2018, 10,511 people were killed in preventable, drunk driving crashes.
+In fact, on average, more than 10,000 people die each year from drunk-driving crashes.
 To put it in perspective, that’s equal to about 20 jumbo jets crashing each year, with no survivors.
 (NHTSA)

 To strengthen efforts to protect the public against drunk drivers and reduce alcohol-related traffic deaths, AAA Mid-Atlantic is offering important safety advice to New Year’s Eve partygoers: